TheRedmc-Off/PassGen/README.md

 ## Features

 - You can save passwords to a text file or don't save for a single use

-- Very lightweight and fast
+- Your passwords includes uppercase and lowercase letters, numbers and symbols!

+- You can generate as much passwords as you want in one use

+- There is no limit for the length of your passwords!
+It means that you can do a 1 letter one or even a 600!

 ## Installation

-Just download the latest release, or download the source code and compile it!
+Just download the latest release, or download the source code and run it with any python interpreter

 ## Running Tests